ohiock/redux-starter/readme.md

 # Redux Starter

-> A very simple starter project for Redux applications
+> An old, very simple starter project for Redux applications

 ## How to use